xinzhan/core-services.en/help/interface/attributes/privacy-mac.md

 level: Experienced
 ---

-# Privacy considerations for Customer Attributes in Experience Cloud
+# Privacy considerations for Customer Attributes

 Considerations and best practices regarding personally identifiable information (PII) uploaded and used in the Adobe Experience Cloud.